rmaicle/latex-templates/guide-doc/04_formatting.md

 A footnote content starts with a footnote label enclosed in square brackets, followed by a colon (`:`) character, a space, and the text.
+Footnote contents are placed on its own line.

 ~~~{style=syntax}
 First footnote.[^1]